ChicoState/ux-ebook-image/README.md

   - **Frequent feedback** makes clear the current status of a process
   - Prevent the need for searching for what to do next

-* Wireframes realize plans for layout
+* Wireframes realize plans for layout:
   - **Grouping** buttons with similar functionalities (compression, file type conversion)
   - Limiting additional features to a small space for **focus on eBook display**